This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Step 1 - Automated Collection (Daily)

-- GSC API for search performance data
+- I pull from the GSC API for search performance data

-- DataForSEO for ranking and competitor intelligence
+- I pull from DataForSEO for ranking and competitor intelligence

 Step 2 - Intelligence Processing (Weekly)

-- Pattern recognition across data sources
+- I run pattern recognition across all the data sources

 Step 3 - Report Generation (Monthly)

-- My custom template selection by industry
+- I select custom templates by industry

-- Visual hierarchy for quick scanning
+- I apply visual hierarchy designed for quick scanning

-Retention Metrics Before:
+Before:

 - Report engagement rate: under 20%

-- Report-driven actions: Rare
+- Report-driven actions: rare

-- Referrals from reporting: Zero
+- Referrals from reporting: zero

-Retention Metrics After:
+After:

 - Report engagement rate: 95%